Updated: May 2021, August 2021, January 2022

 Fixed assets are the backbone of a business’s operational output.
 Meaning, without proper management, production can slow and revenue can drop.
 Other factors that organisations experience without the use of a proper asset management tool include:

 - Assets being lost or stolen

 - Production-critical equipment failures leading to unplanned downtime

 - High maintenance and repair costs

-For businesses that rely heavily on their assets, particularly large organizations and enterprises tracking inventories across multiple sites, a fixed asset management solution is essential.
-As well as maximizing value for money – according to the ISO 55000 international standard – asset management processes can reward businesses in various ways.
+For businesses that rely heavily on their assets, particularly large organisations and enterprises tracking inventories across multiple sites, a fixed asset management solution is essential.
+As well as maximising value for money – according to the ISO 55000 international standard – asset management processes can reward businesses in various ways.

 Greater Visibility of Fixed Assets

 Through tracking solutions such as tagging and IoT devices, businesses are able to collect various forms of asset data and store it in a centralised fixed asset register.
 This can help to reduce costs associated with the loss or theft of equipment.
 As well as identify and eliminate ghost assets that a company may still be paying insurance premiums on.